 How are suppliers’ targets worked out?

 As scheme administrator, we’re responsible for setting suppliers’ obligations.
 We do this using a calculation based on their share of the gas and electricity supply market.
-This is determined by ECO legislation.
+This is determined by the ECO3 Order.

 In 2017 the Department for Business, Energy and Industrial Strategy introduced the option for obligated suppliers to trade their obligations with other obligated energy suppliers.
 Our guidance page describes how suppliers should go about trading their obligations.